Bianca Andreescu defeats Eugenie Bouchard in first round match at Rogers Cup in Toronto - TSN.ca

 The Canadian Press

-TORONTO — Teenager Bianca Andreescu defeated Eugenie Bouchard 4-6, 6-1, 6-4 in an all-Canadian first-round matchup at the Rogers Cup on Tuesday night.
+Andreescu, who grew up in nearby Mississauga, Ont., defeated Bouchard 4-6, 6-1, 6-4 Tuesday night in two hours nine minutes in front of a packed Aviva Centre crowd that seemed to be rooting for both players.

+"We were actually saying how cool it is that Felix (Auger-Aliassime) and Vasek (Pospisil) were playing each other in the first round (in Montreal) and then me and her, and that's good for Canadian tennis," Bouchard said.
+"I was like 'yeah, let's just put on a show out there.
+And she was like 'yeah, let's go.'"

-Andreescu, in her first match since re-aggravating a shoulder injury at the French Open in May, started slow but finished strong to take the match in two hours nine minutes under the Aviva Centre lights.
+Andreescu, in her first match since re-aggravating a shoulder injury at the French Open in May, started slow but finished strong to take the match.

 Bouchard, of Westmount, Que., broke Andreescu in the match's opening game and set the tone for the first set.
-But Andreescu responded impressively with three breaks in second set in front of a split crowd that took turns cheering on both players on centre court.
+Then Andreescu responded impressively with three breaks in second.

-The 19-year-old Andreescu, from nearby Mississauga, Ont., seemed ignited after dropping the opener.
-She broke four of Bouchard's service games in a row over the second and third sets.
+"She started really smacking the ball in the second set and just shows what a good player she is," Bouchard said.
+"She has a lot of good power on her balls when she hits it well."

-And when she ran into trouble midway through the third, double-faulting twice to give Bouchard a break and tie it 3-all, Andreescu responded by breaking right back, firing a forehand winner past Bouchard and screaming into the crowd.
+When Andreescu ran into trouble midway through the third, double-faulting twice to give Bouchard a break and tie it 3-all, she responded by breaking right back, firing a forehand winner past Bouchard and screaming into the crowd.

-Andreescu will face Daria Kasatkina in second round.
-Kasatkina advanced by upsetting No. 12-seeded Angelique Kerber on Monday night.
+Andreescu wasn't sure exactly what triggered the turning point.
+Things just started to click.

+"In the first set I was a bit nervous.
+I'm not going to lie," Andreescu said.
+"But I shook those nerves and I tried to refocus for the second set.

 The win was Andreescu's second against Bouchard this year.
 She crushed her compatriot 6-2, 6-0 en route to a tournament title in Newport Beach, Calif., in their only other career meeting.